dsrichard97/chicago_crime/README.md

 <div class="section" id="Dataset">
     <h2>Dataset</h2>
-    <p> If you are intrested in looking at the sql pull look at the previous.
-However, I highlighted most of my energy and portion into visuals to show the rise of crime from 2019-2023.
-The tableau link includes a high level overview of the data.
-For more programmers, I have attached a link to python file and r code that display a temporal analysis.
-Crime rates have been up and the goal is to raise awareness of how important governement officials are.
+    <p> This project is designed for use by law enforcement professionals and individuals with an interest in crime data.
+Its primary objective is to increase awareness of criminal activities and to pinpoint crime hotspots.
+By providing detailed insights into crime trends and locations, the project aims to support proactive measures and informed decision-making in crime prevention and safety enhancement.
 This specifically highlights hotspots.
-For a quick EXCEL snapshot: <a href="https://github.com/dsrichard97/chicago_crime/blob/main/crimedataquery.xls">click here</a>. </p>
+For a quick *EXCEL* snapshot: <a href="https://github.com/dsrichard97/chicago_crime/blob/main/crimedataquery.xls">click here</a>. </p>
 </div>

 <div class="section" id="Analysis">